 Pros VS Cons of Factor 75

-You won’t have the oppurunity to stick something in the back of the fridge and forget about it, like you would if you went grocery shopping every week.
+You won’t have the opportunity to stick something in the back of the fridge and forget about it, like you would if you went grocery shopping every week.

-If you happen to be someone who isn’t super talented in the kitchen, a meal delivery service can also help to guarantee to you that you’re getting a good variety of food in your diet, because you won’t be cooking (or ordering!) the same foods over and over again.
-With Factor 75, you’re choosing to pay for a service that will provide you with well balanaced meals that you may have never had tried out on your own.
+If you happen to be someone who isn’t super talented in the kitchen, a meal delivery service can also help to guarantee to you that you’re getting a good variety of healthy food in your diet, because you won’t be cooking (or order!) the same foods over and over again.
+With Factor 75, you’re choosing to pay for a service that will provide you with well-balanced meals that you may have never had tried out on your own.

 One of the most common complaints that people have about any meal delivery service is that there’s a lot of waste generated through the service.
 Each meal you get comes wrapped in a plastic and paper container, while all of the containers come with a bag or a box.

 There are some companies out there who are compostable containers, but this doesn’t do any good if you or your community don’t have a compost pile, because you’re still going to have to throw it away.
-A lot of meal delivery services also use polystyrene single use coolers that can’t be re-used or recycle, because they disintegrate, which is also extremely wasteful!
+A lot of meal delivery services also use polystyrene single-use coolers that can’t be re-used or recycled, because they disintegrate, which is also extremely wasteful!

 |Pros of Factor 75||Cons of Factor 75|